This post goes out to Facebook fan Jessica. Good luck and have fun with your first major Thanksgiving cooking!

 Peel and rinse the potatoes.
 (So far so simple.)

-Place them in a bowl, pot, bucket, whatever, and cover them completely with water.
+Place them (whole, sliced, or diced) in a bowl, pot, bucket, trough, whatever, and cover them completely with water.
 Completely!
 Taters in, air out.

 Store the bowl in the refrigerator.
 (I cheat on this step if I don’t have room in the frig.
 Shhh.)